 My bio

-I'm a principal engineer at Kensho, working on developer productivity tools.
-I've previously also held architecture, management, and tech lead individual contributor roles, as well as stewarding Kensho's new grad and early-career recruiting strategy.
-One of the folks whom I mentored, first as an intern and then as a full-time engineer, wrote a blog post about his experience working with me.
+Previously, I was a principal engineer at Kensho, working on query technology and developer productivity tools.
+I've also held architecture, management, and tech lead individual contributor roles, as well as stewarding Kensho's new grad and early-career recruiting strategy.

 I've presented my work at many conferences and meetups.
 You can find the full list on the Talks page.